‘The King of Overglaze Porcelain’….

 The Early Years of Ko-kutani

-Nowadays, Kutani-yaki porcelain and pottery enjoys global acclaim.
+Nowadays, Kutani-yaki porcelain enjoys global acclaim.
 But it was in the tiny village of Kutani, some 400 years ago, that the legacy began.

 At the turn of the Edo period (1603-1868), porcelain clay was discovered in the village of Kutani.
 MAEDA Toshiharu, a lord of the ruling Daishoji Domain (the ancient name of today’s Kaga City area), introduced ceramic techniques from Arita to the area.
 He then opened a kiln in Kutani, near what is now Yamanaka Onsen.